 What mistakes would you avoid if you could start all over again?

-I have an unpublished Handus of Zirí Ibn Atiyya, year 338 H Fez mint house, recognizing Hisham II (in fitna against Almanzor).
-Also some dírhams of only 5 copies, of unknown mint.
-As I said before, it is a period full of surprises waiting to be discovered.
+In my collection I have an unpublished handus of Zirí Ibn Atiyya, year 338, Fez mint, recognizing only Hisham II (full fitna against Almanzor), plus some other very scarce dirhams, of which no more than 5 pieces are known, with mints unknown so far.
+As I said, it is a period full of surprises waiting to be discovered.

 RAFA ZAHIÑOS